hgedia/blog.nil.foundation-hg/_posts/2021-11-01-solana-ethereum-bridge-design.md

 First step would require Solana's RPC endpoint to be available, but it shouldn't be a trusted one.
 Any would work.
 Even a public one.

 Second step.
 Proof generation.
-From engineering point of view, you can think of this process as of a one-way compression preserving internal data structure knowledge.
-In fact, ceratinly, it is more than that (and the compression is actually the wrong word for it), but, well, we're doing ELI5 blog post, right?
+From an engineering point of view, you can think of this process as of a one-way compression preserving internal data structure knowledge.
+In fact, certainly, it is more than that (and the compression is actually the wrong word for it), but, well, we're doing an ELI5 blog post, right?

 This step would require any device which can process basic arithmetics.
 A laptop?
 Yes.
 A phone?
 Yes.
 Web browser?
 Yes.